ratlog/ratlog-spec/readme.md

 ## Examples

-The most simple Ratlog line is an empty line.
+The most basic Ratlog line is an empty line.
 Even if no output is produced, the system should know that something happened:

 ```